 If your child has severe allergies or respiratory issues, please fill out the Severe Allergy Health Care Plan or Respiratory Health Care Plan form when you register so our nurse is aware of your child’s needs.

 Our camp staff or nurse will provide any minor medical treatments on site.
-For any emergency or major medical treatment, there is a larger medical facility in Conifer (a 30-minute drive from camp).
+For any emergency or major medical treatment, there is a larger medical facility in Conifer and Evergreen (a 30-minute drive from camp).
 If a child becomes acutely ill, we will contact his or her parents and keep the child in our clinic for no more than 24 hours.
 Any child with a contagious illness will be sent home.
 In the rare event that a camper has to stay overnight in our health clinic, we will always notify his or her parents.
 We also contact parents immediately in the event of an accident or injury that requires more than just a Band-Aid or ice.

 The vast majority of homesickness passes within the first 24 – 48 hours of camp.
 In the rare instance that a child is truly struggling, we’ll call you for advice and to make a plan for how to proceed.
 We have never had a camper who needed to go home due to homesickness.

 It’s perfectly normal for campers (and their parents) to miss home at some point during the camp session.
 Before camp begins, you can help prepare your child with a few strategies recommended by the American Camp Association: